Wondaris/Wondaris-Python-SDK/README.md

-# wondaris_sdk
+# Wondaris Python File Uplaod SDK

-> This is the SDK that Wondaris Team has developed for applications using Python for the Wondaris services.
+> This is the official Wondaris Python File Upload SDK that the Wondaris Team has developed for integrating applications using Python for the Wondaris services.
 >
-> This SDK simplifies uploading files to Wondaris File Storage via the Tus protocol, making it easy to integrate into your Python projects.
+> This SDK simplifies uploading files to Wondaris File Storage via the [Tus protocol](https://tus.io/ "Open protocol for resumable uploads"), making it easy to integrate into your Python projects.

 # Prerequisites

 1. Firstly, you need to be an active Wondaris customer and have an account on https://centralise.platform.wondaris.com.
-2. You need to create a data source of type "Wondaris File Storage" on the Centralise, and then create a dataset within that source.
+2. You need to create a data source of type "Wondaris File Storage" on Centralise, and then create a dataset within that source.
 3. Create a token that has the appropriate scope to allow access and manipulation of the dataset you have created.

 # Installation